Pricing Strategy

 Demand is not static.
 It moves by day of week, lead time, market occupancy, weather, comp set behavior, and a dozen other inputs.
 A rate that is reasonable on a Tuesday in February is the wrong rate for a Saturday in July.
 You end up underpriced on your best nights and overpriced on your softest.
 You lose at both ends.

-Geneva Lakes Vacations, a 116-unit Wisconsin lake operator on Pacer’s book, is the clearest illustration.
+A 128-unit Southeast coastal operator on Pacer’s book is the clearest illustration.
 Same-store Adj.
-RevPAR rose from $88 to $128 year-over-year, a 46% lift on the KeyData same-store methodology.
+RevPAR rose from $46 to $60, a 30% lift on the KeyData same-store methodology, with occupancy up 18 points, 52% to 70%, while the nightly rate held.
 That comes from a base rate plus daily multipliers tied to lead time and day of week, fee architecture that captures the right margin on the right unit class, and stay-length design that holds premium dates without leaking single nights.
 Most PMS pricing modules can do it.
 Almost nobody has configured them properly.

 Treating the calendar like two seasons